Starburst Galaxy

 There are many reasons to configure autoscaling on your cluster.
 Here are some things to consider:

-• Default cluster sizes start with the pre-specified number of workers and end with that number, regardless if that many workers are needed for a given query.
+• Default cluster sizes start with the specified minimum number of workers and end with the same maximum number, regardless of whether that many workers are needed for a given query.

 • A default cluster size is better when running quick or short workloads and suspending the cluster once done.